 RBA cash rate

-Are rates going up or down?
+Are interest rates going up or down?
 What will the next RBA interest rate decision be?
 Get the latest cash rate predictions and insights from 40+ experts.

 The Reserve Bank of Australia sets the official cash rate target.
 This is a benchmark rate that has a big impact on home loan interest rates, savings accounts and other credit products.